jbdura/weather/README.md

 This is a simple application that connects to the Weather service and connects to the Weather service API.
 It has multiple options from cities to preferred options.

+The app can change the temperature from the default (Celsius) to Fahrenheit on clicking the "Temperature" button

 # Author: Johnson Bidura